 SMU DataArts

-In 2018, DataArts announced that it was merging with the National Center for Arts Research at Southern Methodist University, to form SMU DataArts “to strengthen the national arts and cultural community through data, the knowledge that can be generated from it, and the resources to use it.”
+In 2018, DataArts announced that it was merging with the National Center for Arts Research at Southern Methodist University, forming SMU DataArts “to strengthen the national arts and cultural community through data, the knowledge that can be generated from it, and the resources to use it.”

 The network is based on a powerful online management tool that collects and disseminates standardized financial and organizational data from each participating organization.
 The data collection allows participating organizations to access financial and technical reports, free consulting resources, and comparative data and benchmarking services.